Alpha Pro Tech, Ltd. (APT) has great growth outlook for 2020

 Alpha Pro Tech, Ltd. (NYSE:APT) trade information

-Despite being -2.46% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 05 when the APT stock price touched $17.08- or saw a rise of 11.65%.
-Year-to-date, Alpha Pro Tech, Ltd. shares have moved 339.94%, while the 5-day performance has seen it change -5.86%.
-Over the past 30 days, the shares of Alpha Pro Tech, Ltd. (NYSE:APT) have changed 17.98%.
-Short interest in the company has seen 2.62 Million shares shorted with days to cover at 1.33.
+Sporting 1.53% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 12 when the APT stock price touched $15.48- or saw a rise of 5.88%.
+Year-to-date, Alpha Pro Tech, Ltd. shares have moved 324.78%, while the 5-day performance has seen it change -3.45%.
+Over the past 30 days, the shares of Alpha Pro Tech, Ltd. (NYSE:APT) have changed 3.55%.
+Short interest in the company has seen 2.67 Million shares shorted with days to cover at 1.41.

 Alpha Pro Tech, Ltd. (APT) estimates and forecasts